 Director's Choice Award - 3rd prize

 The Thomas Edison Film Festival is a juried international film festival and showcase for short works.
-We NEVER accept films over 60:00 in length and give short films foremost consideration.
-If you have a long-form film you wish us to consider, you MUST provide a cut with a maximum running time of 60:00.
+We NEVER accept films over 60:00 in length and SHORT FILMS RECEIVE FOREMOST CONSIDERATION!
+If you have a long-form film you wish us to consider, you MUST provide a cut with a maximum running time of 60:00 or less.

-In response to the COVID-19 pandemic, the Thomas Edison Film Festival will hold to a low $30 entry fee throughout the entire submission period from June 1st, 2020 through October 15th, 2020.
+In response to the COVID-19 pandemic, the Thomas Edison Film Festival will continue to hold to a low $30 entry fee throughout the entire submission period from June 1st, 2021, through October 15th, 2021.
 There is a separate fee for each film entered.
-ENTRY FEES ARE NOT WAIVED.
+ENTRY FEES ARE NEVER WAIVED.

-Throughout the 2021 festival touring season, Black Maria will provide opportunities for host venues to present custom-curated Black Maria screenings remotely.
-These programs will be designed to view on Vimeo for a limited window of time agreed upon by the Festival and the host venue.
+Throughout the 2022 festival touring season, TEFF will provide opportunities for host venues to present custom-curated TEFF screenings remotely and in-person.
+Virtual programs will be designed to view on Vimeo for a limited window of time agreed upon by the TEFF and the host venue.
 Additionally, an option for audience members to log-in to a live discussion with the Festival Director and featured filmmakers will be offered whenever possible.
-By submitting a film(s) to the Thomas Edison Black Maria Film Festival’s 2021 Festival Competition, filmmakers (i) grant the Thomas Edison Black Maria Film Festival a non-exclusive, royalty-free right and license to reproduce, distribute, publicly display, publicly perform, and otherwise use the submitted film(s), in whole or in part (including excerpts, trailers, and film stills), in the programming planned for the 2021 festival tour including both in-person screenings and custom-curated secure streaming events, throughout the 2021 festival tour, and in any marketing and promotional materials (including, without limitation, in trailers, anthologies, and other marketing materials); and (ii) represent and warrant to the Thomas Edison Black Maria Film Festival that the film(s) is an original work and does not infringe the intellectual property rights of any third party, and that the submitting filmmaker(s) has/have the rights to grant us the foregoing right and license.
+By submitting a film(s) to the Thomas Edison Film Festival’s 2022 Festival Competition, filmmakers (i) grant the Thomas Edison Film Festival a non-exclusive, royalty-free right and license to reproduce, distribute, publicly display, publicly perform, and otherwise use the submitted film(s), in whole or in part (including excerpts, trailers, and film stills), in the programming planned for the 2022 festival tour including both in-person screenings and custom-curated secure streaming events, throughout the 2022 festival tour, and in any marketing and promotional materials (including, without limitation, in trailers, anthologies, and other marketing materials); and (ii) represent and warrant to the Thomas Edison Film Festival that the film(s) is an original work and does not infringe the intellectual property rights of any third party, and that the submitting filmmaker(s) has/have the rights to grant us the foregoing right and license.